-Cash flow projections-The Company projected its future cash flow on various assumptions depending on the nature of cash flow components.
+Cash flow projections-The Company projected its future cash flow based on various assumptions depending on the nature of cash flow components.
 Some of the major accounts projected were based on the following assumptions.

 - Revenue-The Company based 2009 and 2010 revenue on the historical ten-month period ended October 25, 2009 and the Company's business plan.
 For the subsequent four years, revenue projections were based on market growth trends and plans for market share growth.
 Overall, the Company projected a compound revenue growth for this purpose of 12% for the period between 2009 and 2014. - Cost of Sales-The Company estimated three sub-components-variable cost, depreciation and other fixed costs.
 Variable cost was defined as those cost elements directly in proportion to sales and estimated as a certain percentage of projected sales.
 Depreciation is estimated considering expected depreciation of existing assets and depreciation of assets from the Company's capital expenditure forecast.
 Other fixed costs are assumed to be increased by a fixed percentage which was implied by the CPI (Consumer Price Index) rate increases during the projection period.
-The Company projected cost of sales for the periods between 2009 and 2014 to vary between 70.1% and 62.6%.
+The Company projected cost of sales for the periods between 2009 and 2014 to vary between 70.1% and 62.6%. - Working capital changes-Working capital levels were estimated based on the Company's historical levels and benchmarking.